Kosalos/RayMarch3D/README.md

 //Hope to fix this soon.

-Update: new version does layout programmatically, for iPad mini, 10.5" and 12.9" pros,  portrait and landscape. please let me know it it doesn't work for you.
+Update: new version does layout programmatically, for iPad mini, 10.5" and 12.9" pros,  portrait and landscape.

+Please let me know it it doesn't work for you.

 Also note: if the program crashes, complaining about the texture not configured, do the following:
 Edit the Scheme: Run - Options:  set Metal API Validation to "Disabled"